Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 Missouri Stats and Trends

-- Missouri has played 12 games, with three wins against the spread.

-- This season, the Tigers have just two against the spread wins in five games as an underdog of 3.5 points or more.
+- This year, the Tigers have just two ATS wins in five games as an underdog of 4 points or more.

-- Missouri's games this season have hit the over on seven of 12 set point totals (58.3%).
+- Missouri's games this year have gone over the point total in 58.3% of its opportunities (seven times in 12 games with a set point total).

-- When Missouri puts up more than 22.3 points, it is 2-7 against the spread and 6-3 overall.
+- Missouri is 2-7 against the spread and 6-3 overall in games when it puts up more than 22.3 points.

-- When Missouri picks up over 320.3 yards, the team is 1-8 against the spread and 5-4 overall.
+- When Missouri totals more than 320.3 yards, the team is 1-8 against the spread and 5-4 overall.

 - This season the Tigers have 12 turnovers, three fewer than the Black Knights have takeaways (15).